diananirea/CodeAlpha_Unemployment-analysis/README.md

 The analysis uses the Unemployment in India.csv dataset, which contains various metrics related to employment and unemployment across different regions and time periods in India.
 Key columns include:
 Region: State or Union Territory in India.
-Date: Date of data collection.
+Date: Date of data collection.8
 Frequency: Frequency of data collection (e.g., Monthly).
 Estimated Unemployment Rate (%): Percentage of the labor force that is unemployed.
 Estimated Employed: Number of people estimated to be employed.